wereveal/library/README.md

 - Quick summary -- This provides a library of classes used to build an app.
 - Version -- 6.1.0
+- Requires Php 8.x

 ## How do I get set up? ##

-- Normally this is setup in the ritc framework.
+- Normally this is setup in the RITC framework.
 - There are setup resources in the resources dir

 ## Contributing ##